HL7/cql-ig/input/pages/using-cql.md

 Snippet 2-1: Library line from EXM146.cql, the second major version.

 Note that when CQL libraries are included as part of larger groupings of artifacts (such as quality measures or computable guidelines), the version of the library is specified along with all the other artifacts in the larger group.
-For more guidance on versioning these artifacts as a group, refer to the [Versioning](http://build.fhir.org/ig/HL7/crmi-ig/content-lifecycle.html#artifact-versioning) topic in the CRMI implementation guide.
+For more guidance on versioning these artifacts as a group, refer to the [Versioning](http://build.fhir.org/ig/HL7/crmi-ig/artifact-lifecycle.html#artifact-versioning) topic in the Canonical Resource Management Infrastructure (CRMI) implementation guide.

 #### Nested Libraries
 {: #nested-libraries}